TosbackCgusBridge-Bot/CGUs-versions/Usanetwork/Privacy Policy.md

             4. GolfNowGolfNowUses leading-edge technology to offers nearly 2 million registered golfers more ways to stay connected to their favorite courses and tee times.GolfNow
             5. HuluHuluA premium streaming TV destination that seeks to captivate and connect viewers with the stories they love.Hulu
             6. PrivPrivPRIV is a mobile and web platform that delivers vetted beauty and wellness professionals to your location.
 Priv
-            7. SeesoSeesoA new streaming comedy channel offering original and library TV and Film content for $3.99 per monthSeeso
-            8. SportsEngineSportsEngineHelping the world play smarter and live more, SportsEngine, Inc., an NBC Sports Group company, is the leading provider of Sport Life Management web software and mobile applications for youth, amateur, and professional sports.SportsEngine
+            7. SportsEngineSportsEngineHelping the world play smarter and live more, SportsEngine, Inc., an NBC Sports Group company, is the leading provider of Sport Life Management web software and mobile applications for youth, amateur, and professional sports.SportsEngine
         4. Film

             1. DreamWorks AnimationDreamWorks AnimationDreamWorks Animation